Skip to yearly menu bar Skip to main content

 Abstract:

 We present an algorithm for skill discovery from expert demonstrations.
 The algorithm first utilizes Large Language Models (LLMs) to propose an initial segmentation of the trajectories.
 Following that, a hierarchical variational inference framework incorporates the LLM-generated segmentation information to discover reusable skills by merging trajectory segments.
 To further control the trade-off between compression and reusability, we introduce a novel auxiliary objective based on the Minimum Description Length principle that helps guide this skill discovery process.
-We test our system on BabyAI, a grid world navigation environment, as well as ALFRED, a household simulation environment.
-Our results demonstrate that agents equipped with our method can discover skills that help accelerate learning and outperform baseline skill learning approaches on new long-horizon tasks.
+Our results demonstrate that agents equipped with our method are able to discover skills that help accelerate learning and outperform baseline skill learning approaches on new long-horizon tasks in BabyAI, a grid world navigation environment, as well as ALFRED, a household simulation environment.

 Live content is unavailable.
 Log in and register to view live content